jeremytammik/tbc/a/1909_forge_paint_shoot.md

 up solved with two different approaches demonstrating possible ways to find beams intersecting columns using ray tracing versus the column location line, `Face.IsInside` and bounding box intersection:

 **Question:** I'm trying to create a ray projection that finds the closest beam or slab from a column and attach it to the top to beam/slab found by the ray projection.
-For some reason, I cant get it to find the beams I want it to attach too.
+For some reason, I can't get it to find the beams I want it to attach too.
 It only finds the slab.
 Any Ideas?

-This it what it looks Like Before I run my current code:
+This is what it looks like before I run my current code:

 <center>
 <img src="img/find_beams_intersecting_column_01.png" alt="Beams intersecting columns" title="Beams intersecting columns" width="600"/> <!-- 1346 -->